Niekbarmentlo/Fastq_to_VCF_pipeline/README.md

 #### Standalone:
 - Miniconda: https://docs.anaconda.com/miniconda/install/#quick-command-line-install

-All other necessary softwares are described in the .yml files.
+All other necessary softwares are described in the .yml files (software versions are outdated).
 Install software using:

 ```conda create -n Mapping```
 ```conda activate Mapping```